Content Addressing

 Definition

 Content addressing is the principle that an object's identity is determined by its content, not by an external location or name.
-In the UOR framework, this is formalized through the Address class.
+In the UOR framework, this is formalized through the Element class.

 Mathematical Basis